 Dispersion trading is a very profitable strategy which offers high rewards in response to a low risk, but it is essential to implement the strategy correctly to gain the profit.
 To make this strategy even better to use it would be easier if the strategy was automated and the hedging was calculated and implemented automatically.
 With the automated a system it would be easier to implement with an automated system tracking the strategy the hedging calculations can be adjusted in response to the changing in the option prices.

 You may also like to read about popular trading strategies like statistical arbitrage and news based strategies.
 You can also take a look at our series on how statistics is used in trading strategies.

-Since you will need to be analytical & quantitative while getting into or upgrading to algorithmic trading it is imperative to learn programming (some if not all) and build foolproof systems and execute right strategies.
-To enable a fine learning experience QuantInsti offers a comprehensive course called Executive Programme in Algorithmic Trading (EPAT) with lecture recordings and life time access and support.
+Since you will need to be analytical & quantitative while getting into or upgrading to algorithmic trading it is imperative to learn to program (some if not all) and build foolproof systems and execute right strategies.
+To enable a fine learning experience QuantInsti offers a comprehensive course called Executive Programme in Algorithmic Trading (EPAT) with lecture recordings and lifetime access and support.